First National Bank (Springfield, MO)

 Measures

-Directors closed the bank to protect interests of creditors and shareholders and conserve assets.
+Directors voluntarily closed the bank to protect creditors and shareholders and to conserve assets

 Newspaper Excerpt